Quick start

 When should I use the Ingredient Cost Calculator?

 Use it when your task matches one of these common needs: Estimate how much flour, sugar, butter, or chocolate costs in a recipe.
 Compare homemade cost with store-bought food.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Ingredient Cost Calculator doing with my inputs?

-In plain language: The calculator converts package amount into the needed unit, divides package price by converted package amount, then multiplies by the recipe amount.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: First convert the package amount into the recipe unit.
+Unit cost = package price / package amount in the needed unit.
+Ingredient cost = amount needed x unit cost.
+If the package and recipe cross between volume and weight, the conversion uses density grams per cup before pricing the amount used.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Ingredient Cost Calculator inputs mean?